cset00/tripme/README.md

 - Logged in users can add an activity
 - Logged in users can edit or delete their own post
 - Users can like/unlike and comment on activities
+- Mobile friendly (for iphone 6 and up)
 - ... (adding more soon)